Skip to content

 Collects Heroes Reborn: The Return #1-4; Heroes Reborn: Doomsday, Ashema, Masters Of Evil, Rebel, Remnants, Young Allies And Doom.

-After that, Sam Wilson’s appearances were limited.
-He didn’t join Captain America during Marc Waid’s run, but he was back for a few issues with Dan Jurgens’, collected in:
+After that, Sam Wilson’s appearances became more sporadic.
+He didn’t rejoin Captain America during Marc Waid’s run but returned for a few issues during Dan Jurgens’ tenure, which are collected in:

 Sam Wilson, From the Avengers to the Civil War

-Sam Wilson rejoined The Avengers during Geoff Johns and Chuck Austen’s run on the title.
-At first, he was a regular, but he became less visible at the end of the run as he teamed up again with Captain America before Brian Michael Bendis took everything over and “Disassembled” the Avengers.
+Sam Wilson rejoined The Avengers comics during Geoff Johns and Chuck Austen’s run on the title.
+Initially, he was a regular, but toward the end of the run, his role diminished as he teamed up again with Captain America and shared the spotlight in the Captain America and the Falcon series written by Christopher Priest.
+This was just before Brian Michael Bendis took over and “Disassembled” the Avengers.

 Sam Wilson, Falcon to two Captains

-As you may know, Captain America “died” at the end of Civil War, but his book didn’t.
-Instead, the stories were about Falcon, Winter Soldier, and Black Widow.
-It’s the Ed Brubaker run, see the reading order for more information about the overall story.
+As you may know, Captain America “died” at the end of Civil War, but his comic series continued.
+The stories shifted focus to Falcon, Winter Soldier, and Black Widow during this time.
+This was part of Ed Brubaker’s acclaimed run—see the reading order for more details about the overarching story and collected editions.

-The Avengers and the X-Men go to war in Avengers vs. X-Men!
-This 2012 crossover event involved the return of the Phoenix Force and the subsequent war between the Avengers and the X-Men.
-For a more comprehensive look at the event, go to the reading order.
+The Avengers and the X-Men clash in Avengers vs. X-Men, the 2012 crossover event centered around the return of the Phoenix Force and the ensuing conflict between the two teams.
+Unfortunately, the story cast Sam Wilson in a less favorable light.

 Sam Wilson, once again an Avenger